Testing Small Set Expansion in General Graphs: Non-uniform replacement product

+The second part of the lemma follows by the same arguments given in the proof of Theorem 1.3 in~\cite{ASS08:expander}.
+Actually our case is even simpler, since we only need to consider all sets $S'$ with size at most $\Theta(k)$ rather than $m/2$.
+We omit the details here. \end{proof}

-Let $G=(V,E)$ and let $\HH=\{H_u\}_{u\in V}$ be a set of $|V|$ graphs. $\HH$ is called a \textit{proper $d$-regular graph family} of $G$ if for each $u\in V$, $H_u$ is a $d$-regular graph (with possible parallel edges or self-loops) with $\deg_G(u)$ vertices.
-For any graph $G$ and its proper $d$-regular graph family $\HH$, the \textit{non-uniform replacement product} of $G$ and $\HH$, denoted by $G\R\HH$, is defined as follows. \begin{itemize} \item For each vertex $u$ with degree $D$, the graph $G\R\HH$ contains a copy of a $H_u$. \item For any edge $(u,v)\in E(G)$ such that $v$ is the $i$th neighbor of $u$ and $u$ is the $j$th neighbor of $v$, we place $d$ parallel edges between the $i$th vertex in $H_u$ and the $j$th vertex in $H_v$. \end{itemize}
+When the rotation map of the graph $G$ is explicitly given, we define the \textit{non-uniform replacement product with rotation map} of $G$ and $\HH$, denoted as $G^{(r)}\R\HH$, as follows. \begin{enumerate} \item For each vertex $u$ in $V(G)$, the graph $G^{(r)}\R\HH$ contains a copy of a $H_u$. \item For any edge $(u,v)\in E(G)$ such that $v$ is the $i$th neighbor of $u$ and $u$ is the $j$th neighbor of $v$, we place $d$ parallel edges between the $i$th vertex in $H_u$ and the $j$th vertex in $H_v$. \end{enumerate}